civiccc/gerrit/README.md

 # the memberships of all that user's groups in order to find potential matches.
 user_search_groups:
   - 'Registered Users'

+# Require command-line consent to push a review to this many reviewers:
+warn_reviewer_count: 4
 ```

 ## Usage